Fssai Registration Fssai Registration

-List of Punishable Offences Under FSSAI Act
+Understanding Punishable Offenses Under the FSSAI Act

 FSSAI has issued an advisory on the implementation of the Food Safety and Standards Act, 2006 and listed out punishable offenses under the Act.
 Find out more here.

 The Ministry of Health & Family Welfare administers India’s Food Safety and Standard Authority (FSSAI).
 They are responsible and held accountable to execute the FSS act.
 This licence ensures the government that all food processors and manufacturers abide by rules and regulations during their operations.
 The FSSAI has designed a set of rules and regulations to obtain the licence to function their business.
-Failure to follow the guide will result in punishable offences under the FSSAI food licence.
+Failure to follow the guide will result in punishable offenses under FSSAI food licence.
 All must abide by rules under the food safety and standards act.

-The Entire Registration Is According to Business Category and Income:
+The Entire Registration Is According to Business Category and Income

 1. FSSAI State License – For businesses with annual revenues from ₹12 lakh to ₹20 crores.